Martti Juhkami

-Martti Juhkami (born 6 June 1988) is an Estonian volleyball player, a member of the Estonia men's national volleyball team and Czech club ČEZ Karlovarsko.
+Martti Juhkami (born 6 June 1988) is an Estonian volleyball player, a member of the Estonia men's national volleyball team and Estonian club Bigbank Tartu.

 Estonian national team

 On October 24, 2011 was appointed to the Estonian national team by head coach Avo Keel.
 He debuted in senior team on November 18, 2011.
 It was a friendly match against Latvia (3–2) in Kuressaare, Estonia where he scored 13 points.

 As a member of the senior Estonia men's national volleyball team, Juhkami competed at the 2015 and 2019 Men's European Volleyball Championships.